 Taking another look at example (7), we may find it surprisingly difficult to tell how many foci it contains.
 The simplest choice is to say that the entire sentence represents a single broad focus.
-An obvious justification is that (7) contains only discourse-new information, and therefore serves to answer the Big Question (Roberts, 1996) What is the way things are?, or simpler What happened?
+An obvious justification is that (7) is the intial sentence of a news feature (containing only discourse-new information), and therefore serves to answer the Big Question (Roberts, 1996) What is the way things are?, or simpler What happened?

 For several reasons this cannot be a satisfactory solution.
-As it is known from the work of Groenendijk and Stokhof (1984) and Roberts (1996), assertions need not be complete answers; in fact, an unrestricted question like What happened? is never answered completely.
-But if an answer
+As it is known from the work of Groenendijk and Stokhof (1984) and Roberts (1996), assertions need not be complete answers; in